Written by founder Christiaan de Jong

 In October 2004 a special encounter occurred as the one-time chauffeur of dr. Jean-François Rischard, the European Vice President of the World Bank at the time.
 On the way to a speech he was giving at a corporate event, it became clear his talk was not going to be from his World Bank entity, but from a book he wrote on his personal account titled “High Noon; 20 global problems, 20 years to solve them.”
 His talk was to inspire to think long term and to be part of the solution for global problems, instead of being part of the problem.
-I received his book on the ride back with a personal note and through having fundamental talks about transition I felt this was a confirmation of my feelings of care for the planet and an inspiration for working towards being part of the solution for global issues.
+I received his book on the ride back with a personal note and through having fundamental talks with him about transition I felt there was hope for the planet and felt inspired to work towards being part of the solution.

 There may be 20 core global problems, and how we tackle them will determine how well the Earth will fare for generations to come.